Welcome to our Vision for Involvement

 |At Oxfordshire Mind we want to provide the very best support for people with mental health challenges.
 To be able to do this we feel in it is important to involve people with lived experience of mental health problems in all aspects of the work we do from training our staff to writing our policies.
 To make sure everybody who works for us and with us understands our way of working together we created a 5 year involvement strategy which shows how we plan on working.

 “Oxfordshire Mind will embed the involvement of service users and stakeholders at all levels within the organisation, aiming always for a co-productive approach.
 Oxfordshire Mind aims to ensure that all involvement is recovery and wellbeing focused, is inclusive, is meaningful, and has a positive impact.”

-3. We will see service users and stakeholders as experts.
+We see you as experts.

 Your experience, knowledge and skills are valuable to us and we see you as having expert knowledge.

 Equity, Diversity, Inclusion and Equality of Involvement

 When reaching out to people with lived experience of mental health problems regarding involvement opportunities, we want you to know:

 Whatever your ethnicity your voice will be heard and acknowledged